How Do You Find The Rotational Symmetry

 Q: Is bilateral symmetry the same as rotational symmetry?

 A: No, bilateral symmetry (also called reflection symmetry or mirror symmetry) is different from rotational symmetry.
+Here's the thing — rotational symmetry, on the other hand, means that an object looks the same after being rotated around a central point.
 Bilateral symmetry means that an object can be divided into two identical halves by a line of symmetry, like a butterfly.
-Rotational symmetry, on the other hand, means that an object looks the same after being rotated around a central point.
 An object can have both bilateral and rotational symmetry, or only one type, or neither.

 Q: Can irregular shapes have rotational symmetry?